B4PT0R/streamlit_notebook/README.md

 and run it using `streamlit run notebook.py` from the terminal.

+The `st_notebook()` function accepts a local `stnb` file or a serialized notebook string as parameter.

-The `st_notebook()` function imported from the package is a complete app in itself rather than a single component, and only serves as an entry point.
+This function is complete app in itself rather than a single component, and only serves as an entry point.

 The app is meant to be run locally on your computer, the browser only being used as a GUI interface.
 Performance is better and allows to use your file system and packages in your sessions.
-It can be deployed to be used online and share your notebooks, but keep in mind that in this case, the code will run remotely in the cloud server and you will be able to use only preinstalled packages.
+It can be deployed to be used online and share your notebooks as apps, but keep in mind that in this case, the code will run remotely in the cloud server and you will be able to use only preinstalled packages.

 It is discouraged to introduce any sensitive data in your web sessions, as there is no inherent limitation on the code that can be run in the notebook (appart from limitations on the python packages that can be used).
 The app doesn't provide any additional security beyond those already implemented by Streamlit.
 A clever malvolent user could potentially reach your data or spy your session.